Skip to Content

 Printed parrot envelope of a handmade paper envelope advent calendar

-6. Finish making all up all the paper envelopes for the homemade advent calendar.
-Then using a number stencil, write a different number from 1-24 on each envelope.
+Step 6: Finish making all the paper envelopes for the homemade advent calendar.
+Then, using a number stencil, write a different number from 1 to 24 on each envelope.

 Stencilling the numbers